joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/11/briefing/dixie-fire-battle-climate-change.html?searchResultPosition=2

 **Nobel in economics goes to David Card, Joshua Angrist and Guido Imbens.**\
-`The three were honored for research that drew conclusions from unintended experiments.`\
+`The three were honored for research on unintended experiments, such as the impact of a minimum-wage increase across state lines.`\
 https://nytimes.com/2021/10/11/business/nobel-economics-prize-david-card-joshua-angrist-guido-imbens.html?searchResultPosition=3

 **Merck applies for emergency approval for what would be the first pill to treat Covid.**\